What is the standard cost?

 Advantages of Standard Costing

-- Easy identification of sources of losses and wastages – A well functioning standard-costing system will allow tracking the expense heads leading to losses and wastages.
+- Easy identification of sources of losses and wastages – A well-functioning standard-costing system will track the expense heads leading to losses and wastages.
 Thus, appropriate steps can be taken.

 - Enhanced efficiency of operations